 The City of Fircrest is not required to conduct water quality monitoring for compliance with total maximum daily loads (TMDLs) pursuant to Section S7 and Appendix 2 of the Permit.
-Applicable TMDLs are those that have been approved by, EPA on or before February 15, 2007.
+Applicable TMDLs are those that have been approved by EPA on or before February 15, 2007.
 Currently the City of Fircrest is not subject to any TMDLs.
-However the City of Fircrest was awarded a Storm Water Treatment Outfall Grant in 2020 that will require quarterly reporting to Ecology.
-This project is in the planning phase and construction will begin later in 2021.
+However, the City of Fircrest was awarded a Storm Water Treatment Outfall Grant in 2020 that will require quarterly reporting to Ecology.
+As of 2021, the City selected Parametrix Inc. to complete the design of the project, which is currently awaiting to advertise for bid.